mcdexio/mcdex-references/en/hydro-mp.md

 ## Solution

 Hydro-MP build a trading platform that is very similar to traditional derivatives trarding platforms.
-Hydro-MP protocol encapsulates the minting, exchange and redeeming operations for position tokens and provides only two operations (Long and Short) for echo Market
+Hydro-MP protocol encapsulates the minting, exchange and redeeming operations for position tokens and provides only two operations, Buy and Sell, for echo Market
 Protocol contract.

-Traders do all trading processes through Long and Short operations within Hydro-MP.
-If the trader expects the underlying asset price to rise, he can enter the long position at the asset price by Long operation.
-If the trader expects the underlying asset price to fall, the he can enter the short position by Short operation.
+Traders do all trading processes through Buy and Sell operations within Hydro-MP.
+If the trader expects the underlying asset price to rise, he can enter the long position at the asset price by Buy operation.
+If the trader expects the underlying asset price to fall, the he can enter the short position by Sell operation.
 Besides, traders with long positions can decrease or close positions by
-Short operation and traders with short positions can decrease or close positions by Long operation.
+Sell operation and traders with short positions can decrease or close positions by Buy operation.
 The trader only need to place order on the price of the underlying asset.
 Hydro-MP will automatically calculate the position token price corresponding to the price of the order.